-MASGC strategic plans cover four years.
-The application of MASGC-supported work does not follow a four-year strategic planning cycle.
+This MASGC strategic plan covers six years.
+The application of MASGC-supported work does not follow a strategic planning cycle.
 As a result, it is essential to continually engage the scientists we support across multiple strategic plans (Figure 3).
 Maintaining the same focus areas and similar performance measures can improve the continuity between plans and improves MASGC's ability to document societal impacts.

 Figure 3.
-Comparisons between the 2014-2017 and the 2018-2021 strategic plans demonstrate how consequence outcomes (long-term outcomes) are infrequently achieved during a four-year planning period.
+Comparisons between the 201-2017 and the 2018-2023 strategic plans demonstrate how consequence outcomes (long-term outcomes) are infrequently achieved during a four-year planning period.
 As a result, a reporting process will be developed to collect consequence outcomes from projects after a project ends.